 - Calling the Suicide Prevention Lifeline at 1-800-273-8255.

 - Using the Disaster Distress helpline at 1-800-985-5990 or texting TalkWithUs at 66745.

 Innovative solutions to mental health in trying times

 When Ariela Safira’s friend attempted suicide, she helped her navigate the mental health system.
 Safira was surprised to learn how challenging it was.
 So, she started Real, to make it easier.
 People can join digital group salons — group therapy led by a trained mental health professional — one-on-one talk therapy and events.

 “Mental health care is so much more than one-on-one therapy.
 There are many different opportunities,” she said.

-Julius Boatwright is also using technology to reach people in need of mental health with Wellness Wednesdays on Facebook.
+Julius Boatwright is also using social media to reach people in need of mental health.
 The CEO and founder of Steel Smiling — a Pittsburgh-based organization that connects people of color to mental health resources through advocacy, awareness and education — heard from many that they needed resources more than ever.